How Do I File a Nursing Home Abuse Lawsuit?

-The Attorneys at Dansker & Aspromonte Associates Will Help You Fight for a Fair Outcome
+The Attorneys at Dansker & Aspromonte Associates LLP Will Help You Fight for a Fair Outcome

-Our lawyers have been fighting for the rights of nursing home residents since 1988.
+Our NY nursing home abuse lawyers have been fighting for the rights of nursing home residents since 1988.
 If your loved one suffered abuse while in a nursing home or rehabilitation facility, contact our firm to discuss your legal options.
-When you hire us to work for you, we have one goal in mind- to help you recover maximum compensation for each and every type of damage your loved one suffered.
+Our dedicated legal team has one goal in mind: recover maximum compensation for every type of damage your loved one suffered.